A Computer-Assisted Proof of the Optimal Density Bound for Pinwheel Covering: Introduction

 The explicit mention of the integrality of periods is because we will later extend the definitions and consider real-valued (non-integer) periods.
-This is an adaptation of the idea used in the recent proof by Kawamura~\cite{Kaw24} of an analogous optimal bound (Theorem~\ref{thm:mainpack} below) for the packing version of the problem, which we will review in Section~\ref{sec:packing}.
+This is an adaptation of the idea used in the recent proof by Kawamura~\cite{Kaw24} of an analogous optimal bound for the packing version of the problem, which we will review briefly below (Theorem~\ref{thm:mainpack}).

-Just like this packing version, our proof of Theorem~\ref{thm:main} involves exhaustive computer search for schedules of finitely many instances.
-Thus, the rest of the paper consists of the theoretical part (Sections \ref{sec:mainthm} and \ref{sec:proofkeylemma}), which proves why checking this finite set of instances suffices, and the experimental part (Section \ref{sec:computation}), which discusses some techniques we used to schedule this finite but huge set of instances.
+Like this packing version, our proof of Theorem~\ref{thm:main} involves exhaustive computer search for schedules of finitely many instances.
+Thus, the rest of the paper consists of the theoretical part (Section \ref{sec:mainthm}), which proves why checking this finite set of instances suffices, and the experimental part (Section \ref{sec:computation}) describing the techniques we used to schedule this finite but huge set of instances.

-\section{Related Work: Packing Version}
+\subsection{Related Work: Packing Version}

-As we mentioned, a better-studied problem is the packing version of pinwheel scheduling introduced by Holte et al.~\cite{Hol}.
-In this problem, we are given $k$ recurring tasks and a positive integer $a_i$ for each task $i \in [k]$.
-The objective is to select one task to perform each day so that each task $i$ is performed at least once every $a_i$ days.
-Formally, we are given a nonempty array $A=(a_i) _{i \in [k]}$ of positive integers, and we seek to find $S \colon \Zset \to [k]$ that satisfies the following condition for all $i \in [k]$: \begin{quote} for each $m \in \Zset$, there is at least one day $t \in [m, m + a _i) \cap \Zset$ such that $S (t) = i$. \end{quote} If such $S$ exists, $A$ is called \emph{packing-schedulable}.

-It is easy to see that if $A$ is packing-schedulable, then $D(A)$ must be at most $1$.
-Conversely, there has been extensive research on sufficient conditions on $D (A)$ for the instance $A$ to be packing-schedulable.
-Building on prior work~\cite{CC93, FL02, GSW22, LL97}, Kawamura~\cite{Kaw24} recently established the following optimal threshold.
+As we mentioned, a better-studied problem is the packing version of pinwheel scheduling~\cite{Hol}, where we are given $k$ recurring tasks and a positive integer $a_i$ for each task $i \in [k]$, and we want to select one task to perform each day so that each task $i$ is performed at least once every $a_i$ days.
+Formally, an instance $A=(a_i) _{i \in [k]}$ is called \emph{packing-schedulable} if there is $S \colon \Zset \to [k]$ that satisfies the following for all $i \in [k]$: \begin{quote} $\bigl| [m, m + a _i) \cap S ^{-1} (i) \bigr| \geq 1$ for each $m \in \Zset$. \end{quote} A packing-schedulable instance must have density at most $1$.
+Conversely, there has been extensive research on sufficient conditions on the density that guarantee packing-schedulability.
+Building on prior work~\cite{CC93, FL02, GSW22, LL97}, Kawamura~\cite{Kaw24} recently established the optimal threshold: